TomasDeceuninck/tomasdeceuninck.github.io/_posts/2018-04-17-PowerShellModuleStructure.md

 ## Project structure

-I want to discuss the entire project folder structure because serval PowerShell-Project essentials are not placed in the Module that is distributed.
+I want to discuss the entire project folder structure because several PowerShell-Project essentials are not placed in the Module that is distributed.

 The project consists of several building blocks, some of which could be considered optional: